um-dsrg/ASEMI-segmenter/Python/readme.md

-Code of interest is found in the 'main' folder.
+Code of interest is found in the 'bin' folder.